Showing posts with label Lifestyle. Show all posts

 Baywatch at Camp Rofelio

-The waves, the blue-green waters, and the greyish-powdery sand make it a great getaway to rejuvenate and spend some pure thinking moments.
+The waves, the blue-green waters, and the greyish-powdery sand make it an excellent getaway for rejuvenating and having some pure thinking moments.

-In May 2018, I discovered a newly-built camping site on the coast of Liwliwa, a town of San Felipe.
+In May 2018, I discovered a newly built camping site on the coast of Liwliwa, a town in San Felipe.

-Standing barefooted at the seaside gate of Camp Rofelio is a perfect view of the horizon.
+Standing barefoot at the seaside gate of Camp Rofelio, you can enjoy a perfect view of the horizon.
 The water is clear, and the waves are relaxing.
-You can sit on the sand, meditate and capture the best view of the surrounding.
+You can also sit on the sand, meditate, and capture the best view of the surroundings.

 A great weekend retreat.
 Camping at the beach.
 A soulful moment to watch the sunset.
 Fresh-grilled seafood for dinner and a bonfire night to remember.